zkmkarlsruhe/ofxTensorFlow2/README.md

 Get some __structure__ for your project.
 Your project could look a little bit like this:

 * `data`: stores scripts to download and maybe process some data
-* `src`: contains Python code for the model, preprocessing and train, test and eval procedures.
+* `src`: contains Python code for the model, preprocessing and train, test and eval procedures
 * `main.py`: often serves as a front to call the train, eval or test scripts
 * `config.py`: stores high level parameters such as learning rate, batch size, etc. Edit this file for different experiments.
 Formats other than .py are fine too, but it's very easy to integrate.
 It's a good choice to save this file along with trained models.
 * `requirements.txt`: contains required packages